chasegarsee/Github-Gists-Favorites/github-gists-favorites/README.md

 ### Add Pagination

 I would add pagination so that the users can view fewer gists at a time, and toggle through pages if they wanted to see more.

+**Note: I have VERY limited knowledge with testing and testing suites.
+It is something I am very awair I need to start learning and implementing into my projects.
+I started to read and learn a little about testing for the favoriting tests requirements, but I did not want to fake something I know I didn't know.**